blumareks/fscrawler-local/README.md

 Verify the content embeddings are in the new destination index.
 Navigate to Kibana.
 Navigate to Search > Content > Indices.
-Open the pididx-dest index.
+Open the marekidx-dest index.
 Open the Documents tab to see the data.
 It should show text chunks and sparce embeddings (vectors)

 ## deleting resources after using

-as previously created - now you can delete the pipeline `DELETE _ingest/pipeline/pid-embedding-pipeline`
+as previously created - now you can delete the pipeline `DELETE _ingest/pipeline/marek-embedding-pipeline`

 And using the interface for indices you might be able to delete a folder, txt based index, and the sparce vector index.